 The Group has taken various/few premises on lease.
-These are generally cancellable and ranges from 12 months to 60 months and are renewable by mutual consent on mutually agreeable terms.
+Rental contracts are made from 12 months to 60 months and are renewable by mutual consent on mutually agreeable terms.
 Some of these lease agreements have price escalation clauses.
 There are no restriction imposed by lease agreements and there are no sub leases.
 There are no contingent rents.